Introduction to Python

 13. Keywords or reserved words

-The following is a list of the keyword
+Below is a list of the keywords

 import keywordkeyword.kwlist